Empirical best prediction of poverty indicators via nested error regression with high dimensional parameters: Discussion

 \section{Discussion}

-The proposed model bridges the gap between existing approaches that either assume identity in model parameters across areas, potentially leading to misspecification, or rely on random effect specifications that demand strong distributional assumptions.
+The proposed model bridges the gap between existing approaches that either assume identical model parameters across areas, potentially leading to misspecification, or rely on random slope or sampling variance specifications that demand strong distributional assumptions.
 By leveraging area-specific estimating equations and appropriately constructed residuals, we offer a framework for deriving empirical best prediction of complex poverty measures that captures variability across areas without the instability associated with fixed effects in small samples.
-On the computational side, we introduce a novel, computational efficient, and data-driven procedure for estimating model parameters, which is critical for practical applications.
+On the computational side, we introduce a novel, computationally efficient, and data-driven procedure for estimating model parameters, which is critical for practical applications.
 Additionally, we develop a new method to estimate tuning parameters for out-of-sample areas, enabling the derivation of both area-specific regression coefficients and sampling variances, even for out of sample areas.

-Our simulation studies highlight the advantages of the proposed CLS method, which consistently outperforms the MR method in terms of both bias and RRMSPE, particularly when the assumptions of constant regression coefficients and sampling variances across areas are violated.
-These results underscore the effectiveness of our approach in handling heterogeneous and complex data structures.
-It is important to note that estimates for out-of-sample areas, whether derived from CLS or MR, remain synthetic due to the absence of direct observations.
-Future research could focus on reducing the synthetic nature of these estimates by generating pseudo-random effect estimates or incorporating other information, such as spatial correlations among areas.
+Based on the Albania data, our simulation studies highlight the advantages of the proposed CLS method in prediction accuracy, which outperforms the MR method in terms of both bias and RRMSPE, when the assumptions of constant regression coefficients and/or sampling variances across areas are violated.
+These results demonstrate the effectiveness of our approach in handling heterogeneous and complex data structures.
+It is important to note, however, that no single SAE method is universally optimal.
+The relative performance of NERHDP, traditional NER-based EBP, or alternative approaches such as ELL depends on the underlying data structure, the degree of heterogeneity across areas, model specification, and the availability and quality of auxiliary information.
+The proposed method is particularly advantageous when regression coefficients and/or sampling variances vary across areas, but under homogeneous settings simpler models may perform equally well or better.
+We therefore encourage future research to further assess the methodology under a broader range of simulation scenarios.

-The field of SAE is also evolving with the integration of non-traditional data sources, such as satellite imagery, mobile phone data, and geospatial information, alongside the use of machine learning methods to address model misspecification.
-For instance, \cite{Jean:2016} and others illustrate how combining machine learning algorithms with SAE techniques can enhance poverty estimates, particularly in data-scarce regions.
-More recently, \cite{merfeld2024small} showed that integrating survey data with publicly available geospatial data using SAE can help overcome some limitations of survey data and provide more geographically disaggregated estimates of various SDG indicators at the subnational level.
-These advancements offer promising avenues for refining the estimation of poverty measures in contexts where traditional survey data alone are insufficient.